Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Lions stats and trends

-- In Detroit's seven games this year, it has five wins against the spread.

-- The Lions have an ATS record of 5-2 in their seven games as an underdog of 3.5 points or more this season.
+- This season, the Lions have an against-the-spread record of 5-2 in their seven games as an underdog of 3.5 points or more.

-- Detroit's games this season have hit the over on two of eight set point totals (25%).
+- Detroit's games this season have hit the over two times in eight opportunities (25%).

-- In games that Detroit amasses over 359.1 yards, the team is 3-0 against the spread and 0-2 overall.
+- In games that Detroit totals more than 359.1 yards, the team is 3-0 against the spread and 0-2 overall.

-- This season the Lions have turned the ball over 10 times, three more than the Eagles' takeaways (7).
+- The Lions have turned the ball over 10 times this season, three more turnovers than the Eagles have forced (7).

 Home and road insights

-- At home this year, Detroit has two wins against the spread and is 0-3 overall.
+- Detroit has two wins against the spread, and is 0-3 overall, at home this season.

-- Detroit has hit the over once in three home games this season.
+- Detroit has hit the over once in three home games this year.

-- Philadelphia has two wins against the spread, and is 2-2 overall, in away games.
+- Philadelphia is 2-2 overall, with two wins against the spread, away from home.

-- This year, in four road games, Philadelphia has hit the over twice.
+- Philadelphia has hit the over twice in four away games this year.

 Powered by Data Skrive.